thisisankitk/billetto_app/README.md

 - `price_cents`, `currency`
 - `url`, `image_url`
 - `raw_payload` (full source payload for traceability)
-- `upvotes_count`, `downvotes_count` (projection output)
+- `upvotes_count`, `downvotes_count` (projection output for fast totals)

+Vote History section on the index page is not sourced from these counters; it is computed from Rails Event Store vote facts.

 ### Rails Event Store tables

 - `event_store_events`
 - `event_store_events_in_streams`

-These store immutable domain events and stream links used for duplicate-vote protection and auditability.
+These store immutable domain events and stream links used for vote-state checks and auditability.
+Vote history aggregation uses vote-event payload (`event_id`, `user_id`) and event type to derive latest vote and totals per user.

 ## Main Code Areas